-As the treating clinician for someone with CP, it is the neurologist's responsibility to support the patient in accessing safe and effective therapies.
-In the case of cord blood treatment, the neurologist often supplies documentation to confirm the CP diagnosis and whether the person is suitable for treatment.
-In some instances, the neurologist will then liaise with haematology to coordinate the infusion and order any relevant tests or assessments.
+In the case of SAS access to cord blood treatment, the child's treating specialist would confirm the CP diagnosis and whether the person is suitable for treatment, including confirming unit eligibility with the cord blood bank, and complete the SAS paperwork.
+The specialist would then liaise with haematology to coordinate the infusion and order any relevant tests or assessments.